Your rights during a foreclosure in Wisconsin

 The right to redeem the property

 After a judgment for foreclosure has been entered, the borrower still has the right to redeem the property.
 Redemption is entirely different than reinstatement.
 Redemption can only occur within a specified time period.
-As per Wisconsin Assembly Bill 720,if a property isn’t commercial, the borrower has six months from the date of judgment of foreclosure to redeem the property if the lender is seeking a deficiency judgment against him or her.
+As per Wisconsin Assembly Bill 720, if a property isn’t commercial, the borrower has six months from the date of judgment of foreclosure to redeem the property if the lender is seeking a deficiency judgment against the borrower.
 If the lender waives its right to a deficiency judgment, the redemption period is shortened to three months.
 Most lenders waive a deficiency.
 To redeem a property, the judgment amount must be paid in full with statutory interest.
 Should the borrower enter into a good faith listing agreement to sell the property through a real estate broker, courts are allowed to grant short extensions of the redemption period.

-The Sheriff’s sale
+The sheriff’s sale

 The sheriff’s sale to the highest bidder can be held after expiration of the redemption period.
 The lender must comply with strict notice provisions.
 If the former homeowner hasn’t left the premises after the sheriff’s sale, an eviction can be scheduled.
 After removal by eviction, the former homeowner becomes a trespasser on the property.